 Office 365 Exchange Online Integration with On-premises Exchange

-Hosting Services for Microsoft Exchange
+Hosting for Microsoft Exchange

-Progent's Consulting and Support Services for Microsoft Server Products
+Progent's Consulting Services for Microsoft Server Technology

-project analysis and documentation, local and off-site
+project management and documentation, on-site and off-site

-security expertise, full-service
+security expertise, turn-key

 ProSight Virtual Hosting services.